|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-These peanut clusters are scrumptious, and you won't believe how easy they are to fix with the help of your trusty slow cooker.
-The ingredients are combined in the slow cooker and cooked for about 2 hours.
-All you have to do is stir a few times and then drop the finished candies onto the wax paper or parchment paper.
+The slow cooker makes this impressive-looking peanut clusters super-simple to make.
+The ingredients are combined in the slow cooker and cooked for about 2 hours—all you have to do is stir a few times and then drop the finished candies onto the wax paper or parchment paper.

-Milk chocolate or German's sweet chocolate, white almond bark or melts, and semisweet chocolate combine to make a smooth and delicious chocolate flavor.
-Replace the milk chocolate with light chocolate candy melts or a similar light chocolate if you'd like.
-The recipe makes about six dozen candies, and it can be scaled up or down quite easily.
-Use half unsalted and half salted peanuts for a sweet and salty flavor.
-See the variations for more ideas.
+Milk chocolate (or German's sweet chocolate), white almond bark or melts, and semisweet chocolate combine to make a smooth and delicious chocolate flavor.
+If you prefer, replace the milk chocolate with light chocolate candy melts or a similar light chocolate.
+However, don't skip the white almond bark, as it's that particular ingredient that makes the clusters set up properly.
+If you find that the chocolate doesn't solidify, it's probably because the ratio of chocolate to white almond bark isn't correct.
+The recipe makes about six dozen candies, and it can be scaled up or down quite easily—which means it's an ideal holiday gift for all your neighbors, coworkers, and acquaintances.

-- 6 to 8 ounces German's sweet chocolate (or milk chocolate, such as Hershey's)
+- 6 to 8 ounces German's sweet chocolate (or milk chocolate)

 Combine the almond bark or white chocolate with the milk chocolate and chocolate chips in the slow cooker.
 Add the peanuts.
 Cover and cook on high for 15 minutes.
 Do not stir.